JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/Zero Day Event Creation.md

     Executes the downloaded script:
     It then uses cmd to launch PowerShell with execution policy bypassed, running the downloaded pwncrypt.ps1 script.

 This allows the script to run without user confirmation or policy restrictions, simulating how a malicious payload might be delivered and executed during a cyberattack scenario.
+Intended for use in controlled environments only.
 ---

 ## Tables Used to Detect IoCs: